-In the event of the intruder alarm being sounded or any incidents regarding security please contact immediately the security officer & the Warden.
+In the event of the intruder alarm being sounded or any incidents regarding security please contact immediately the Principal.
 It is important that all incidents are logged at the time.

 In addition, the kitchen windows should be closed and locked at night.